taylor-edwards/fernroath.com/_portfolio/friday-fruits.md

               [ff_three.png]

             ]
-desc:       Study - Product Packaging Design, Fall 2018
+desc:       Study &ndash; Product Packaging Design, Fall 2018
 featured:   false
 weight:     4
 ---

-Friday Fruits is a study of a faux cannabis dispensary & it’s products.
-This project includes logo design, packaging and illustration to help give a clean, kind feel.
-The three icons represent times of day and the generic feels of Sativa dominant (circle), Indica dominate (triangle) and hybrids (hexagon).
+Friday Fruits is a study of a faux cannabis dispensary and its products.
+This project includes logo design, packaging and illustration designed to entice shoppers through friendly geometric visuals.
+The three icons relate to specific times of day and represent sativa dominant, indica dominant and hybrid strains.

-Branding & Identity, Packaging design, illustration, typography, study
+Branding, identity, packaging design, illustration, typography